-The main achievement of the mission has been the commitment expressed by the MoA, through the SG, to insert PARM in the national agenda.
-A multi-sector pool of experts coming from different Ministries and organizations has been constituted to identify the gaps of the World Bank RAS and to be integrated (partially or totally) by PARM.
+PARM’s mission was fulfilling as the MoA expressed commitment to integrate PARM’s activities into the national agenda.
+As such, a multi-sector pool of experts was formed to identify the gaps in the World Bank RAS to be integrated (partially or totally) by PARM.

-Official Engagement from the Government
+Official Commitment from the Government

 The official commitment from the Government has been formally expressed by a letter addressed to PARM.

-A road map was developed by the Government in collaboration with the CAADP Focal Point.
+A roadmap was developed by the Government in collaboration with the CAADP Focal Point.